4d/docs/docs/WebServer/qodly-studio.md

 :::warning

-You can open Qodly Studio, debug and edit Qodly pages directly on a 4D Server machine (see below).
+You can open Qodly Studio, [debug] and edit Qodly pages directly on a 4D Server machine when a project is running in interpreted mode.
 This feature is only provided for testing and debugging purposes, for example to evaluate the application flow with actual data or in multi-user environment.
 It must NOT be considered as a regular way to develop applications since it does not provide any access control over concurrent accesses.

 :::